-During the day I was standing on the bow of the upper deck looking out ahead at the vast expance of water which the Lord neasured in the palm of his hand.
-There was no sight of land any where but as I looked ahead I saw what I took to be an overturned poat .
-I spoak of it and the people who were on deck crowded up to the front to see and someone said it was a dead whale.
-As soon as I saw which side we were going to pass it on, I went down along the side of the boat, which braught me much nearer to the water where I had a good view of it.
-It was a small one being only about 30 feet long.
-Its had and tail were pretty nearly under water and it was on its back.
+During the day I was standing on the bow of the upper deck looking out ahead at the vast expanse of water which the Lord measured in the palm of his hand.
+There was no sight of land anywhere but as I looked ahead I saw what I took to be an overturned boat.
+I spoke of it, and the people who were on deck crowded up to the front to see, and someone said it was a dead whale.
+As soon as I saw which side we were going to pass it on, I went down along the side of the boat, which brought me much nearer to the water where I had a good view of it.
+It was a small one, being only about 30 feet long.
+Its head and tail were pretty nearly under water, and it was on its back.
 The skin looked like corduroy, black and white striped.
-We sailed into the mouth of the Columbia river a little before noon on Wednesday.
-We found out our boatswwas was going to be there for an hour where it had docked at Astoria, where most of our red salmon is put up.
-We went ashore and went up town.
-We experienced at little difficulty at first in walking, as the sidewalk did not rise to meet our feet.
+We sailed into the mouth of the Columbia River a little before noon on Wednesday.
+We found out our boat was going to be there for an hour where it had docked at Astoria, where most of our red salmon is put up.
+We went ashore and went uptown.
+We experienced a little difficulty at first in walking, as the sidewalk did not rise to meet our feet.
 After making a few small purchases we returned to the ship and were soon on our way up the river.
 After an hour or so I remarked to one of the passengers that we ought soon to be able to see Mt.
 Hood.
-They looked around untill they located it and pointed it out.
+They looked around until they located it and pointed it out.

-I said, "Why that is a cloud."
+I said, "Why, that's a cloud."

-They said, "Yes the cloud is lying around it but you watch it awhile and you will see the lower part of the mountain when the cloud moves on."
+They said, "Yes, the cloud is lying around it but you watch it awhile, and you will see the lower part of the mountain when the cloud moves on."